subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ \overline{\sigma_i\sigma_{i+n}} = \tanh^{n-1}(\beta j) $$

 This implies that even at very low temperatures, for example for $\beta = 0.9999$, we can still make $n$ large enough so the the correlation goes to zero.
-This implies that there is no phase transition in the one dimensional Ising model, even at very low temperatures.
+This implies that there is no phase transition in the one dimensional Ising model for non-zero temperature values.
 It does not exhibit the phenomenon of spontaneous magnetisation in the absence of an external magnetic field.

 ### Ising Model for More than One Dimension: Phase Transitions